 MUST TRY COFFEE SHOPS IN KRAKOW

-Detailed below is a list of coffee shops which I highly recommend you visit during your time in Krakow.Β I guarantee you that these cafes will not disappoint.
+Detailed below is a list of coffee shops in Krakow which I highly recommend you visit during your time in the city.Β I guarantee you that these cafes will not disappoint.

 Cafe Camelot